mobilecoinfoundation/mobilecoin/.github/pull_request_template.md

 Soundtrack of this PR: [link to song that really fits the mood of this PR]()

 ### In this PR
-* < Additions, removals, fixes, features & functionality >
+* < Additions, removals, fixes, features & functionality and the motivation for these changes, e.g. "This is needed because..." >

 < Ticket status, e.g. "fixes #issue number" >